ColdIV/dependency-manager/README.md

   Shows info to a specific command

 # Contribute
-You are welcome to contribute your own scripts!
+**You are welcome to contribute your own scripts!**

 To do that please create a pull request and add your script to the others in `libs/`.

 Also please add a card with a small description of your script to the `inhdex.html` within the `gh-pages` branch.

 You can just copy the structure of the `example` that I've added in there.

+**Or,** if you know how to improve the **Dependency Manager** itself, you are very welcome to create a pull request for that as well!

+Even if it is *just* an update of fixing typos or adding useful comments / formatting.